When my husband and I had the serious discussion about starting a family, the first thought that entered my mind was, “How would we afford this?”

 I found the following strategies extremely valuable to our lives then and they still are today.
 They are worth sharing with others who want to be able to afford to spend more time at home with their children.

-How to be a stay at home mom in 5 steps
+How to be a stay at home mom in 6 simple steps

 Tracking your spending is key if you are serious about going down to one income.
 There is absolutely no way you can succeed financially, even if you are a high earner, if you are not aware of your money’s comings and goings.